smaspe/smaspe.github.io/_posts/2013-06-04-arabic-numbers-stringformat.markdown

 tags: android tips
 description: Avoid a simple localization mistake by explicitly using a Locale
 ---
-# Introduction

-This post is about a simple mistake that can be made in the use of String.format.
+About a simple mistake that can be made in the use of `String.format`.
 To illustrate this very common mistake, some android code from the `ContactsProvider`.

 This code can be found here: <https://android.googlesource.com/platform/packages/providers/ContactsProvider/>